Positive maps and extendibility hierarchies from copositive matrices: Introduction

-\begin{enumerate} {\boxed{{\rm Q}\arabic{enumi}}} \item Can we define and characterize a cone of matrix pairs that corresponds precisely to the set of all positive DUC/CDUC maps? \item Can we leverage the well-understood theory of classical matrix cones, such as $\COP_n$ and $\SPN_n$, to systematically construct elements in these new pairwise cones, similarly to the correspondence between the $\CP_n$ and the $\PCP_n$ cones? \item Can such a framework be applied to generate vast, explicit families of positive indecomposable maps, thereby providing new tools for entanglement detection? \item On the dual side, can these findings be applied to construct families of entangled quantum states that exhibit separability features, such as being PPT or having extensions of large order?
-More precisely, are there (explicit) examples of entangled bosonic states which are $\mathcal{K}_r$-PPT bosonic extendible? \end{enumerate}
+\begin{enumerate} {\boxed{{\rm Q}\arabic{enumi}}} \item Can we define and characterize a cone of matrix pairs that corresponds precisely to the set of all positive DUC/CDUC maps? \item Can we leverage the well-understood theory of classical matrix cones, such as $\COP_n$ and $\SPN_n$, to systematically construct elements in these new pairwise cones, similarly to the correspondence between the $\CP_n$ and the $\PCP_n$ cones? \item Can such a framework be applied to generate vast, explicit families of positive indecomposable maps, thereby providing new tools for entanglement detection? \item Can these findings be further leveraged to construct families of entangled quantum states that nevertheless display separability-like properties, such as being PPT or possessing high-order symmetric extensions?
+More precisely, are there explicit examples of entangled bosonic states that are $\mathcal{K}_r$-PPT bosonic extendible?
+On the dual side, can we construct entanglement witnesses that admit no SOS certificate of any finite order?